Jennetters/Jennetters.github.io/pages/about.md

 <p>This is that somehwere, let's call it: <a href="https://jennetters.github.io">Exhibit C</a>.</p>

-<p>So that's me, in a nutshell: Bibliophile, maker, software testing monkey, maker of banana hammocks.</p>
+<p>So that's me, in a nutshell: Bibliophile, software testing monkey, maker of banana hammocks.</p>

 <p><a name="exhibitA">Exhibit A</a>
 <div id="gr_challenge_7501" style="border: 2px solid #EBE8D5; border-radius:10px; padding: 0px 7px 0px 7px; max-width:230px; min-height: 100px">